ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Rhythm object-snapping fix

-A [change](https://github.com/ppy/osu/pull/33403) proposed by [ltca](https://osu.ppy.sh/users/11475208) and [BabySnakes](https://osu.ppy.sh/users/4669728) was made in order to fix an issue with "unsnapped" objects unfairly buffing rhythm difficulty.
+A [change](https://github.com/ppy/osu/pull/33403) by [ltca](https://osu.ppy.sh/users/11475208) and [BabySnakes](https://osu.ppy.sh/users/4669728) was made in order to fix an issue with "unsnapped" objects unfairly buffing rhythm difficulty.

 Prior to this fix, objects placed 1-5ms off of their intended timing would be treated as entirely new rhythms.
 These patterns would be played identically, however the system incorrectly saw these as constant, complex rhythm changes and would inflate star rating as a result.
 In some extreme cases, this caused inflation upwards of 2*.